 Additionally, the Fund's net asset value ("NAV") will not increase or decrease at the same rate as the Reference Indices because the Fund's strategy relies upon the performance of the Collateral Portfolio and the Put Spread Strategy, in addition to the value of the Fund's FLEX Options positions on the Reference Indices or corresponding ETFs.
 The Fund also incurs fees and expenses when transacting in options contracts.
-While Milliman anticipates that the Fund's NAV will generally move in the same direction as the S&P 500 Index, and correspond to any upside returns of the Secondary Index (meaning that the Fund's NAV will generally increase if the Reference Indices experience losses), the Fund's NAV may not decrease at the same rate as the Reference Indices (especially when factoring in the performance of the Collateral Portfolio and the Put Spread Strategy) and will not increase at the same rate as the Reference Indices (especially when factoring in the Index Caps and the performance of the Collateral Portfolio and the Put Spread Strategy).
-Similarly, the amount of time remaining until the end of the Outcome Period also affects the impact of the Buffer on the Fund's NAV, because the Buffer may not be in full effect prior to the end of the Outcome Period.
+While Milliman anticipates that the Fund's NAV will generally move in the same direction as the S&P 500 Index, and correspond to any upside returns of the Secondary Index (meaning that the Fund's NAV will generally increase if the Reference Indices experience gains or decrease if the Reference Indices experience losses), the Fund's NAV may not decrease at the same rate as the Reference Indices (especially when factoring in the performance of the Collateral Portfolio and the Put Spread Strategy) and will not increase at the same rate as the Reference Indices (especially when factoring in the Collateral Portfolio and the Put Spread Strategy).
+Similarly, the amount of time remaining until the end of the Outcome Period also affects the impact of the Gulterer period also affects prior to the end of the Outcome Period.